yasminenahal/hitl-al-gomg/README.md

 -------------
 Below are command examples for training a target property predictor (e.g., for DRD2 bioactivity) and running the workflow using a simulated expert.

-* For training the predictor, go to `HITL_AL_GOMG/models/` then
+**For training the predictor:**

-        $ mkdir predictors simulators
+1. Go to `HITL_AL_GOMG/models/` and create a directory to store the trained predictors `predictors/` and a directory to store the simulators `simulators/`

-In `simulators/`, you need to have a copy of the DRD2 bioactivity simulator (`drd2.pkl`) that you can download from this [URL](https://huggingface.co/yasminenahal/hitl-al-gomg-simulators/tree/main).
-Then you can run
+In `simulators/`, you need to have a copy of the DRD2 bioactivity simulator (`drd2.pkl`) which you can download from this [URL](https://huggingface.co/yasminenahal/hitl-al-gomg-simulators/tree/main).
+Then, you can run

         $ python train.py --task drd2 --path_to_param_grid ../../example_files/rfc_param_grid.json --train True --demo True

 The directory `example_files/` contains examples of hyperparameter grids for `scikit-learn` Random Forest models.

-* For running the workflow using a simulated expert
+**For running the workflow using a simulated expert:**

 1. Create an output directory to store `REINVENT` generation results and change the variable `demos` in `HITL_AL_GOMG/path.py` with the corresponding path to your output directory
 2. In `HITL_AL_GOMG/`, run a simulation